-The number of guitars that Mick Mars has gone through over the past three decades in the limelight with Mötley Crüe probably rivals the total amount of porn stars that Charlie Sheen has dated.
+The number of guitars that Mick Mars has gone through over the past three decades in the limelight with Mötley Crüe is enough to make any guitarist jealous.

-Although Mars acquired a few vintage instruments during the Eighties, he began to pursue them in earnest during the early Nineties, around the time that the band recorded its 1994 Mötley Crüe album with singer John Corabi.
+Although Mars acquired a few vintage instruments during the '80s, he began to pursue them in earnest during the early '90s, around the time that the band recorded its 1994 Mötley Crüe album with singer John Corabi.

 “That’s when I started playing Fender Strats,” Mars says.
 “I owned a few vintage Stratocasters by then, and I loved how light a real Strat felt.
 One of the first real Strats that I ever owned was pieced together using ’63, ’64 and ’65 parts.
 I bought it for $1,200 while we were on the Girls, Girls, Girls tour in 1987.
 The pickups didn’t work, so I put humbuckers in it and installed a Floyd Rose.
 Even though it’s really beat up, it’s a player’s guitar.
 I still use it onstage and in the studio.”

 When Mötley Crüe hit a rough patch during the late '90s, Mars was forced to sell off many of his prized vintage guitars.
 Thanks to the band’s recent resurgence in popularity and much more efficient (and honest) management team, he’s been able to build up his collection once again.

 “I’ve slowly and carefully rebuilt my collection,” he says.
 “I got really serious about collecting guitars again about 10 or 12 years ago.
 I now have about 100 guitars.
 I managed to keep some really cool instruments, but I like to have a lot of different things to play around with, so I’m always adding something new to my collection.